jakesauter/Next_Gen_Sequencing_Project/README.md

 [Github issue showing that SRA does not store this information](https://github.com/ncbi/sra-tools/issues/130)

 Particularly these issues were seen in three of the samples, with the effects occurring with varying degree.
 These samples were `SRR8440539`, `SRR8440524`, and `SRR8440538`.

-An example of this issue is shown below:

 ![](imgs/per_base_seq_content_fail.png){width="50%"}